-903 Island Avenue, East Village
+903 Island Avenue, San Diego

 When I first visited Half Door Brewing Company, it was still being constructed.
 There was a protective wall around the site, the outer veranda had no floor, and the interior was sheet white, showing zero trace of the homey space presented in artistic renderings.
 Yet, project runners Stacy and Dan Drayne said it was less than a month from opening.
 I wished them well and hoped for the best.
 Honestly, I doubted they’d get it all done, but somehow, they buckled down and rocked it out.
 Their reward—and the reward of East Village denizens—is a comfortable brewpub with a healthy buzz and friendly neighborhood feel.

 A sampler flight at Half Door Brewing Company

 I’ve been back a couple of times, the first to get a sip of Dan’s dry Irish stout and Irish red ale.
 Both are musts for an Irish brewer helming an Irish-themed brewpub (even one that vows to employ the best of West Coast brewing style along with his personal heritage), and neither disappoint.
 The stout is served on nitro and drinks like Guinness but delivers a lot more roasty, bitter chocolate flavor in a creamily refreshing package.
 Meanwhile, the red tastes of toffee with lasting toasted notes in the finish.